-Community (12 credits) - 1.
-Freshman Writing Seminar linked with another course (Fall, Freshman Year) (6 credits) - 2.
-Two thematically-linked courses (Spring, Freshman Year) (6 credits) Communication (9 credits) - 1.
-Quantitative Reasoning (3 credits) - 2.
-Writing Intensive Course (3 credits) - 3.
-Creative and Performing Arts (2 credits) The Creative and Performing Arts requirement may be satisfied by a single course of two or more units or by two courses of one unit each.
-4. Senior Presentation (1 credit) Cultural perspectives (12 credits) One course each from four of the following six areas: - 1.
+Community (6 credits) Freshman Writing Seminar linked with another course (Fall, Freshman Year, 6 credits) Communication (9 credits) - Quantitative Reasoning, 3 credits - Writing Intensive Course, 3 credits - Creative and Performing Arts, 2 credits The Creative and Performing Arts requirement may be satisfied by a single course of two or more units or by two courses of one unit each. • Senior Presentation, 1 credit Cultural perspectives (12 credits) One course each from four of the following seven areas: - 1.
 African - 2.
 Asian - 3.
 Latin American - 4.
 North American - 5.
 European - 6.
-Crosscultural Connections (10 credits) - 1.
-Two Paired courses or a sequence of two team-taught courses (6 credits) - 2.
-A course that integrates scientific and mathematical methods and ideas with analysis of cultural or societal issues.
-(4 credits) Once a student has matriculated at Whittier College, course work taken at other institutions (except Whittier College Foreign Studies programs) cannot be used to satisfy the Liberal Education requirements.
+Crosscultural - 7.
+Languages Connections (10 credits) - Two Paired courses or a sequence of two team-taught courses, 6 credits - A course that integrates scientific and mathematical methods and ideas with analysis of cultural or societal issues, 4 credits Once a student has matriculated at Whittier College, course work taken at other institutions (except Whittier College Foreign Studies programs) cannot be used to satisfy the Liberal Education requirements.
 Courses taken in a semester-length study-abroad program may be applied to the Liberal Education requirements, as specified in the catalog description of Whittier Foreign Study Programs.
-Courses from foreign study programs must be approved in advance by the Registrar, based on guidelines developed by the Liberal Education Committee.
-Credit received for Advanced Placement (AP) from high school may be used to satisfy Liberal Education requirements.
+Courses from foreign study programs must be approved in advance by the Registrar, based on guidelines developed by the Liberal Education Committee Credit received for Advanced Placement (AP) from high school may be used to satisfy Liberal Education requirements.
 AP credit in Art History will satisfy the European requirement.
 AP credit in English will satisfy the Freshman Writing Seminar requirement.
 AP credit in History will satisfy either the American and/or European requirement.
 AP credit in Mathematics will satisfy the Quantitative Reasoning requirement.
 AP credit in Music or Studio Art will satisfy the Creative and Performing Arts requirement.
 Credit received for International Baccalaureate (IBC) from high school may be used to satisfy Liberal Education requirements in the same way as Advanced Placement credit.
 Courses which meet the guidelines for more than one category may satisfy requirements for each of those categories concurrently.
 Courses used to satisfy Liberal Education requirements may also be used to satisfy requirements in other areas-such as majors, minors, and credentialing programs.
 When a student fails to complete satisfactorily a paired set of courses, the student must then complete a different pair to satisfy that part of the Liberal Education Program.
 A student may satisfy both high school deficiencies and Liberal Education requirements with the same course.
-GRADUATION REQUIREMENTS FOR STUDENTS WITH TRANSFER CREDITS All requirements for graduation apply, as stipulated above, with the exceptions indicated below.
+Graduation Requirements for Students with Transfer Credits All requirements for graduation apply, as stipulated above, with the exceptions indicated below.
 The Registrar of Whittier College will determine which credits transferred from another institution may be used to satisfy each requirement.
-Adjustments of the Graduation Requirements (based on Undergraduate Standing at entrance): Liberal Education Requirements: All students with transfer credits, regardless of the number of transfer credits that satisfy Liberal Education Program requirements, must complete one set of paired courses or a team-taught sequence in Comparative Knowledge at Whittier.
+Adjustments of the Graduation Requirements (based on Undergraduate Standing at entrance): Liberal Education Requirements: All students with transfer credits, regardless of the number of transfer credits that satisfy Liberal Education Program requirements, must complete the Connections I requirement at Whittier.
 At least twelve credits in the major must be taken at Whittier College.